jessefr0st999/showcase-site/README.md

 - Condense mobile menu into hamburger
 - Test whether new matches in the same round render as expected on the home page
 - Test whether latency between deployed live service and database is minimal (critical for performance of retrieving row and post it to websocket server after upsert)
+- Change allowed variables in websocket/server.py to deployment variables